andreamoro-git/TestSivacor/README.md

 ## Instructions to replicators

-0. Generate data with make_data.do
+0. Generate data running make_data.do
-1. Designate `main.do` as the main do-file.
+1. Zip the package
-2. Run it.
-It executes `02_merge.do` then `03_analysis.do`: merge → analysis,
+2. Upload it to sivacor.
-   producing the table and figure.
+3. Select a Stata/17 image and designate `main.do` as the main do-file.
-3. Zip the thing and submit it to sivacor
+4. Run it, download and inspect the downloaded package for results and verify missing confidential data.

 ## References